MYGN Collar Strategy

 MYGN (Myriad Genetics, Inc.), in the Healthcare sector, (Medical - Diagnostics & Research industry), listed on NASDAQ.

-Myriad Genetics, Inc., a genetic testing and precision medicine company, develops and commercializes genetic tests in the United States and internationally.
-The company offers molecular diagnostic tests for use in oncology, and women's and mental health applications.
-It provides MyRisk Hereditary Cancer Test, a DNA sequencing test for assessing the risks for hereditary cancers; BRACAnalysis CDx Germline Companion Diagnostic Test, a DNA sequencing test to help determine the therapy for patients with metastatic breast, ovarian, metastatic pancreatic, or metastatic prostate cancer with deleterious or suspected deleterious germline BRCA variants; and MyChoice CDx Companion Diagnostic Test, a tumor test that determines homologous recombination deficiency status in patients with ovarian cancer.
-The company also offers Prolaris Prostate Cancer Prognostic Test, a RNA expression tumor analysis for assessing the aggressiveness of prostate cancer; EndoPredict Breast Cancer Prognostic Test, a RNA expression test for assessing the aggressiveness of breast cancer; Precise Tumor, a solution for precision oncology; and Prequel Prenatal Screen, a non-invasive prenatal screening test conducted using maternal blood to screen for severe chromosomal disorders in a fetus.
-In addition, it provides Foresight Carrier Screen, a prenatal test for future parents to assess their risk of passing on a recessive genetic condition to their offspring; and GeneSight Psychotropic Mental Health Medication Test, a DNA genotyping test to aid psychotropic drug selection for patients suffering from depression, anxiety, ADHD, and other mental health conditions.
-Myriad Genetics, Inc. has a strategic collaboration with Illumina, Inc. and Intermountain Precision Genomics for an offering of germline and somatic tumor testing services.
+Myriad Genetics, Inc., a molecular diagnostics and precision medicine company, develops molecular tests.
+The company offers molecular diagnostic tests for oncology, women’s health, and pharmacogenomics.
+It also provides MyRisk Hereditary Cancer test, a DNA sequencing test for hereditary cancers; BRACAnalysis CDx Germline Companion Diagnostic test, a DNA sequencing test for metastatic breast, ovarian, metastatic pancreatic, and metastatic prostate cancer with deleterious or suspected deleterious germline BRCA variants; and MyChoice CDx Companion Diagnostic test, a tumor test that determines homologous recombination deficiency status in patients with ovarian cancer.
+In addition, the company offers Prolaris Prostate Cancer Prognostic test, an RNA expression tumor analysis for assessing the aggressiveness of prostate cancer; EndoPredict Breast Cancer Prognostic test, an RNA expression test for assessing the aggressiveness of breast cancer; Precise Tumor Molecular Profile test, a genomic profiling test; Prequel Prenatal Screen, a non-invasive prenatal screening test conducted using maternal blood to screen for severe chromosomal disorders in a fetus; Foresight Carrier Screen, a prenatal test for future parents to assess their risk of passing on a recessive genetic condition to their offspring; SneakPeek Early Gender DNA test, a non-invasive blood test that predicts the gender of a fetus; FirstGene; and GeneSight Psychotropic Mental Health Medication test, a DNA genotyping test to aid psychotropic drug selection for depression, anxiety, attention-deficit/hyperactivity disorder, and other mental health conditions.
+It has a license collaboration with Illumina, Inc.; University of Texas M.D.
+Anderson Cancer Center; Mayo Foundation for Medical Education and Research; Children’s Medical Center in Boston; Institut Curie and INSERM; and Eurobio Scientific SA.

-A beta of 1.64 indicates MYGN has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
+A beta of 1.67 indicates MYGN has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
+MYGN pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a collar on MYGN?